What is an Apprentice?

 Apprenticeship Levy and Reform

 Government is currently reforming the way that it funds training for Apprentices.
-Part of these changes will mean that in April 2017 employers who have a wage bill higher than £3 million, will be required to pay an Apprenticeship Levy.
-Final details are not yet available but further information is available through the link on the right.
+Part of these changes was introducing an Apprenticeship Levy in April 2017 for employers who have a wage bill higher than £3 million.

 If you have never taken on an Apprenticeship before there is currently free advice available through a local scheme called the Apprenticeship Growth Programme.
 This is being delivered by PeoplePlus until July 2018.
 See contact details on the right hand side of the page.